Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Conclusion

 \section{Conclusion}

-To enhance the extensibility of RBP, we introduce the implementation of distributed RBP.
-First, we introduce the BSL and discuss the DRBP operation under occlusion scenarios.
-Then we introduce the deployment and installation methods of DRBP, defining the task of DRBP as the estimation of the MT position change.
-Finally, we present the minimum deployment of DRBP with three base stations and a method for positioning in multiple base station deployments.
+To enhance the extensibility of RBP, we introduce the implementation of DRBP, which can simultaneously self-localization and base station localization.
+We propose the BSL method and the SL method.
+The BSL method is capable of base station localization.
+The SL method enables self-localization based on base stations‘ positions.
+The integration of the BSL method with the SL method enables the MT to perform base station localization and self-localization during movement continuously.
 Our numerical analysis demonstrated that DRBP maintains a sub-decimeter positioning accuracy support for MT.
 The BSL has an RMSE of \(0.18\) m at a baseline length of $2$ m and a depth of $8$ m, even when facing AoA errors up to \(0.2^{\circ}\).
 These results also indicated that BSL positioning errors are minimized when the MT is within the area enclosed by the base station, highlighting the importance of base station deployment.
 Based on this accuracy, the SL achieved RMSE$_{t}=0.08$ m and RMSE$_{rot} = 2^{\circ}$ using a 7x7 grid of base stations with $0.6$ m spacing.
 Moreover, we proved that SL’s accuracy improved with increased base stations.

-In conclusion, the DRBP can simultaneously perform MT self-positioning and base station positioning, enabling the extension of the base station quantity.
+In conclusion, the DRBP can simultaneously self-localization and base station localization, enabling the extension of the base station quantity.
 Future work will focus on enhancing the integration of DRBP with other sensors and improving its stability in specific occlusion scenarios.
 DRBP system offers scalable positioning services, allows the passive deployment of base stations, focuses energy without signal scattering, and eliminates the need for beamforming control.